Fresh Amish glazed donuts, right from your own kitchen! Whip up a batch of these hot, soft, sweet yeast-raised donuts for your family to enjoy today.

 How Long Does it Take to Make Homemade Donuts?

 - Rise Time.
-You’ll need at least an hour, but possibly up to 90 minutes (depending on the temperature of the room), to allow the dough to rise the first time.
-Then, about 60 minutes to rise the second time.
-The great thing is, you can do other things while the dough is rising!
+You’ll need at least 30 minutes, but possibly up to 120 minutes (depending on the temperature of the room), to allow the dough to rise.
+Then after you cut the donuts, you’ll allow the donuts to rise for another 30 minutes.

 - Fry Time.
-Plan about 30 minutes.
-Frying the donuts will take a little bit of time because you will fry the donuts in very small batches for a few minutes per batch.
+Plan about 20 minutes.
+Frying the donuts will take a little bit of time because you will fry the donuts in very small batches for a about 2 minutes per batch.
 The exact time will depend on the size pan you are using.
 It’s all worth it once you taste the amazing fresh donuts.

 Your actual hand-on time in the kitchen between mixing up the dough, cutting out donuts, and frying the donuts?
 It might only take about an hour of your time.
 This is a recipe that is extra enjoyable when you’re working with a friend, and it goes even quicker that way!